benjamin-bk-krueger/kringle-web/docs/stats.md

 ## Simple View

-This page just displays some statistics with the number of stored elements.
+This page just displays some statistics concerning the number of stored elements.

 ![Simple View](./img/stats_all.png)